 Kirsten completed her undergraduate education at Wilfrid Laurier University, where she attained her Honours Bachelor of Arts in Psychology and Minor in Women’s Studies and Anthropology.
 Following her passion for Psychology, Kirsten began studying at Adler Graduate Professional School, earning her Master of Psychology degree with an additional Certificate in Trauma Psychotherapy.

-Kirsten began her first clinical psychology internship at Pine River Institute, a holistic residential treatment centre for adolescents and young adults struggling with addiction, mental health, behavioural, and interpersonal relationships.
+During her educational years, Kirsten completed a clinical psychology internship at Pine River Institute, a holistic, residential treatment centre for adolescents and young adults.

-Kirsten uses an eclectic approach to psychotherapy, including aspects Cognitive Behavioural Therapy, Positive Psychology, Hypnotherapy, Eye Movement Desensitization and Reprocessing Therapy (EMDR), Mindfulness, and Trauma-Informed approaches.
+Kirsten uses an eclectic approach to psychotherapy and has been trained in Cognitive Behavioural Therapy (CBT), Cognitive Processing Therapy (CPT), Dialectical Behaviour Therapy (DBT), Emotion Focused Therapy (EFT), Hypnotherapy, Eye Movement Desensitization and Reprocessing Therapy (EMDR), and various Trauma-Informed approaches.

-Kirsten has earned her RP (Qualifying), and continues to gather hours for registration with the College of Psychologists of Ontario, working towards registration as a Psychological Associate.
+Kirsten is a Registered Psychotherapist, and in addition, and continues to gather hours of supervised apprenticeship for eventual registration with the College of Psychologists of Ontario as a Psychological Associate.
 She provides services under the supervision of Dr. Douglas and Dr. Mitchell.
 For more information about supervised psychological services, please click here.